laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

-We're using Laravel's powerful validation feature to ensure that the user provides a message, and that it won't exceed the 255 character limit of the database column we'll be creating.
+We're using Laravel's powerful validation feature to ensure that the user provides a message and that it won't exceed the 255 character limit of the database column we'll be creating.

-We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship that we will create next.
+We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship.
+We will define that relationship soon.

-And finally, when using Inertia, we can return a redirect response to instruct Inertia to reload our `chirps.index` route.
+Finally, when using Inertia, we can return a redirect response to instruct Inertia to reload our `chirps.index` route.

 ## Creating a relationship